Renting with Pets in Gibraltar: Landlord Rules, Deposits and What's Allowed in 2026

 Pet Deposits: What Landlords Can Ask For

-| Deposit Type | What It Covers | Typical Amount |
+| Deposit Type | What It Covers | Typical Range |

 |---|---|---|

-| Standard security deposit | General damage, unpaid rent | 1-2 months' rent |
+| Standard security deposit | General damage and unpaid rent | Agents commonly report the equivalent of 1 to 2 months' rent |

-| Enhanced security deposit | Covers pet damage as well | 2-3 months' rent |
+| Enhanced security deposit | Covers pet damage as well as standard damage | Agents commonly report the equivalent of 2 to 3 months' rent |

-| Separate pet deposit | Ring-fenced for pet-related damage | £300 – £600 typically |
+| Separate pet deposit | Ring-fenced specifically for pet-related damage | Industry practice varies; agents report amounts in the region of £300 to £600 |

 Which Pets Are Landlords Most Likely to Accept?